Cloud

 kubectl apply -f <name of the created YAML file>.yaml

-You will get the output:
+You will get this output:

 storageclass/<the name of the created storage class> created